 Connectivity is also sold as burstable.
 Burstable connectivity allows customers to exceed the agreed-upon connectivity limits.
 A burstable connection will enable customers to use more than their fixed bandwidth for short periods.

 Burstable connectivity options are typically billed based on a percentage utilization of the network, with 90% and 95% utilizations being typical.
 Suppose a customer purchased a 100 Mbps connectivity option burstable to 1 Gbps and billed based on 95% utilization.
 In that case, the client can use up to 1 Gig of connectivity from time to time, and as long as they use 100 Mbps or less 95% of the time, they won’t pay for the overage.

 Understanding the bandwidth included in the service and how overages are billed is critical, as this is one of the areas where customers most frequently incur additional monthly charges.
 Brightlio’s team of data center consultants can assist in picking the optimal connectivity solution for your requirements.

 Cross-connects are another type of connectivity.
 Rather than connecting you to the outside world, cross-connects are physical cable connections that connect you directly to other providers in the colocation facility.
-These allow you to connect to network connectivity providers, cloud providers, SaaS providers, and more, without having to leave the facility.
+These allow you to connect to network connectivity providers, cloud service providers, SaaS providers, and more, without having to leave the facility.